 2- Faculty of Pharmacy, National Ribat University, Sudan

 Objective: Herbal cosmeceuticals are gaining global attention due to their multifunctional, safe, and sustainable properties.
-Sudan, endowed with unique biodiversity and rich ethnobotanical heritage, harbors numerous medicinal plants traditionally used for skin and hair care.
-However, their scientific validation, standardization, and industrial development remain limited.
+Sudan, endowed with rich biodiversity and ethnobotanical heritage, hosts numerous medicinal plants traditionally used for skin and hair care.
+However, scientific validation, standardization, and industrial development of these plants remain limited.
 This review systematically identifies Sudanese medicinal plants with cosmeceutical potential, evaluates their phytochemical and pharmacological evidence, and explores industrial and economic opportunities.

 Methods: A systematic search was conducted across PubMed, Scopus, Web of Science, ScienceDirect, Google Scholar, and AJOL up to August 2025.
-Boolean operators were applied, and inclusion/exclusion criteria were defined following PRISMA guidelines.
-The quality of included studies was assessed using CASP and AMSTAR 2 tools.
+Boolean operators were used, and inclusion/exclusion criteria were applied following PRISMA guidelines.
+Study quality was assessed using CASP and AMSTAR 2 tools.

 Results: Fifteen Sudanese medicinal plants were identified, with Nigella sativa, Lawsonia inermis, and Adansonia digitata being the most frequently studied.
-These plants demonstrated antioxidant, anti-inflammatory, antimicrobial, moisturizing, and hair-strengthening effects.
-However, most evidence was based on in vitro and animal studies, with limited clinical validation and absence of standardized industrial formulations.
-A SWOT analysis revealed both opportunities (biodiversity, global market demand, women’s empowerment) and challenges (regulatory gaps, limited infrastructure, lack of standardization).
+These plants exhibited antioxidant, anti-inflammatory, antimicrobial, moisturizing, and hair-strengthening effects.
+However, most evidence derived from in vitro and animal studies, with limited clinical validation and no standardized industrial formulations.
+SWOT analysis highlighted opportunities (biodiversity, global market demand, women’s empowerment) and challenges (regulatory gaps, limited infrastructure, lack of standardization).

-Conclusion: Sudanese medicinal plants hold strong potential for developing innovative herbal cosmeceuticals.
-To realize this potential, future research should emphasize clinical validation, standardization models, and industrial feasibility.
-Leveraging these resources could foster therapeutic innovation, empower local communities, and strengthen Sudan’s role in the global “green beauty” market.
+Conclusion: Sudanese medicinal plants possess strong potential for developing innovative herbal cosmeceuticals.
+Future research should focus on clinical validation, standardization protocols, and industrial feasibility.
+Harnessing these resources could promote therapeutic innovation, empower local communities, and enhance Sudan’s role in the global “green beauty” market.

 Type of Study: